-Elsewhere a study revealed Dublin BIC-backed entrepreneurial start-ups employed 2,428 people directly and 2,032 indirectly in 2012, when it was responsible for over 22m euro (£18.6m) of early stage direct funds being invested into some 100 start-up companies.
+Elsewhere a study revealed Dublin BIC-backed entrepreneurial start-ups employed 2,428 people directly and 2,032 indirectly in 2012, when it was responsible for more than 22m euro of early stage direct funds being invested into some 100 start-up companies.

 The report by DKM Economic Consultants found 82% of Dublin BIC supported companies survived the critical first five years, compared to an average of 61% nationally, while 93% expect to increase employment over the next year.